 Notes

-- Storage: Store buns in an airtight container for up to 2 days, or freeze for up to 3 months.
+- Storage: Store buns in an airtight container at room temperature for up to 3 days, or freeze in a freezer-safe bag for up to 3 months.
+Thaw at room temp and rewarm before serving.

 Kurt W says